GTA woman mystified by bag of seeds in her mail — so are federal officials worried about invasive species | CBC News

 Sarah Rang is the executive director of the Invasive Species Centre, a non-profit organization based in Sault Ste.
 Marie, Ont. that aims to protect the country from plants, animals and other organisms from outside its borders.
 She says invasive species often don't have local enemies, can multiply quickly and cause problems for agriculture, forestry, recreation and tourism.

-"We are very concerned about invasive species, not only from the damage that they can have to our beautiful landscapes, but also economically but also economically it costs a lot of money to try to control their spread," she said.
+"We are very concerned about invasive species, not only from the damage that they can have to our beautiful landscapes, but also economically it costs a lot of money to try to control their spread," she said.

 Rang says it's estimated damage from invasive species costs Ontario alone $3.6 billion a year with much of that coming from insects damaging agricultural land and forests.